metarank/metarank/doc/README.md

 * [Feature scopes](scopes.md): ML features can be bound to a specific scope (like count number of clicks per *item* - so item is the scope)
 * [Event schema overview](event_schema.md): How input events about visitor activity look like.
 * [Event sources](data-sources.md): Which sources Metarank can pull events from.
+* [ML ranking models](supported-ranking-models.md): which ML models can be used for ranking.

 ## Tutorials